alekfrohlich/albi/docs/git-style.md

 ## Branch naming convention

-To name a new branch, follow the pattern,
+To name a new branch, follow the pattern:

 ```
 type/issue#/objective